colin-chang/FFmpegHelper/README.md

-This is a common utility that can help you to run any ffmpeg commands.It contains a RTSP helper that can recorder a video from RTSP stream.
+This is a common utility that can help you to run any ffmpeg commands.
+It contains a RTSP helper that can recorder a video from RTSP stream.

 ## Nuget
 https://www.nuget.org/packages/ColinChang.FFmpegHelper/